Vehicle Reconstruction and Texture Estimation Using Deep Implicit Semantic Template Mapping: Implicit Geo-Tex Representation

 Compared with the previous works, the main advantage of our joint representation is that it explicitly constrains the texture distribution on the 2D surface of the template model, which effectively reduces the complexity of regressing texture.
 Besides, with the template being an intermediary, shape latent codes and texture latent codes are well decoupled.
-As a result, it is easy to combine different pairs of latent codes to transfer texture across shapes, as demonstrated in Fig.\ref{fig:tex_trans}.
-Furthermore, template can be custom-designed to assign extra semantics, such as material information.
+As a result, it is easy to combine different pairs of latent codes to transfer texture across shapes, as demonstrated in Fig.~\ref{fig:tex_trans}.
+Moreover, template can be custom-designed to assign extra semantics, such as material information.
 Observing that vehicles always share similar material in corresponding parts (e.g. glass in car window, metal in car body), our representation can become a promising solution to monocular vehicle material recovery.

-In summary, aiming at vehicle 3D texture recovery, our representation is more expressive with less complexity.
-However, implementing and training the Deep implicit semantic template network is not straight-forward.
-We will introduce how we achieve this goal in Section \ref{sec:method}.
+In summary, aiming at vehicle texture recovery, our representation is more expressive with less complexity.
+However, implementing and training our representation for textured vehicle reconstruction is not straight-forward.
+We will introduce how we achieve this goal in Section~\ref{sec:method}.